lytedev/elixir_gameserver/README.md

 ## Client

-The client for this game may be found here under a very, very poor repository name here: https://gitlab.com/lytedev/love2d-boilerplate/tags
+The client for this game may be found under a very, very poor repository name here: https://gitlab.com/lytedev/love2d-boilerplate/tags

 ## Running